-- If the total time on this check-in is greater than 10 hours, you’ll be prompted to verify the hours actually worked.
+- If the total time on this check-in exceeds 10 hours, you’ll be prompted to confirm the hours worked.

-- You can also enter time manually.
-This is usually completed when you missed an entry or had no internet reception when trying to clock in.
+- You can also enter time manually, which is usually done when you missed an entry or had no internet reception when trying to clock in.

-- First, you’ll need to pick a Resource – the name of the individual you are logging time for.
+- First, you’ll need to pick a Resource – the name of the individual for whom you are logging time.